 Understanding Ayurveda

-Ayurveda is not just about the concoctions they take but also the body massage with oil.
-It is an extensive form of treatment that dates back over 5000 years in early civilization.
+As most people thought, Ayurveda is not just about the plant products, its concoctions, and the body massage with oil.
+It is an extensive form of medical science that handles the balance of human body, mind and spirit which has dated back over 5000 years in early civilization.
 Ayurveda, derived from Sanskrit, is the ‘Science of life.’
-It depends on the understanding that life can be preserved rather than focused on curing diseases.
+It depends on the understanding that the human body is designed such that for utmost healing capacity which can be enhanced by natural artifacts such as plants and earth.
+Thus, every person’s life can be improved rather than focused on dealing with diseases.
+It’s all about bringing health in general natural practices.

-In its theory, Ayurveda opines that imbalance is something that precedes the occurrence of diseases.
+Generally, Ayurveda opines that an imbalance of Tridosha is something that precedes the occurrence of diseases.
 They look at the individual as a combination of specific components known as doshas.
 They are Vata, Pitta, and Kapha; Vata corresponds to air and space, Pitta comprises fire and water, and Kapha corresponds to earth and water.
 If all these doshas are in proportion, the body is in order, and you are fit.

 Advocates’ Perspective

-On the other hand, Ayurveda has many ardent supporters who can argue, and we used them in the given article as well.
+On the other hand, Ayurveda has many ardent supporters who can also find benefits and use them.
 They explain that people have been using Ayurveda for a long time.
 If contemporary medicine started in Hippocrates’s era, it has assisted people for roughly 5000 years.

 That is something one should take seriously!